awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-spot.md

 A Spot Instance is an unused Amazon EC2 instance that is available for less than the On\-Demand price\.
 Because Spot Instances enable you to request unused EC2 instances at steep discounts, you can lower your Amazon EC2 costs significantly\.
 The hourly price for a Spot Instance is called a Spot price\.
 The Spot price of each instance type in each Availability Zone is set by Amazon EC2, and adjusted gradually based on the long\-term supply of and demand for Spot Instances\.
 For more information, see [Spot Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 You can register Spot Instances to your Amazon ECS clusters\.
-For more information, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
+For more information, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.

 ## Spot Instance Draining<a name="spot-instance-draining"></a>